 In each delivery, there will be more than just the sender and receiver involved.
 The drone manufacturing company, sender, receiver, insurance provider and potentially a regulatory body may need to be able to access drone trip data.
 Using Catapult as an aggregator of all drone telemetry data, we can utilize the appropriately named Aggregate transaction type on Catapult to record a chronological record of events on-chain.
 This record will be sent to all stakeholders in the delivery process.
 A multi-key encryption scheme, such as Shamir’s secret sharing, can be used for distributed encryption between all authorized parties.

 Access control can be architected in the form of a multi-signature relationship between the drone and the business that owns it, allowing only that business to control the drone through the blockchain and public-key cryptography.
 If the drone is to be commanded to go to specific GPS coordinates or any other action, it will first have to receive validation from its owner (or another appropriate figure) on-chain.
 Using multi-signature, this also means that ownership can be transferred from one business to another.

 The blockchain can also serve as a form of distributed communication for drones.
 Communication with other drones can occur publicly for the purpose of coordination.
 On Catapult, we can label drones as being within certain zones on-chain via a token.
 Drones that own this token will only need to update within their designated area and will check for other drones that may be in the same airspace.
 Other aircraft can also interface with the blockchain to view the airways that are blocked or open and if any issues have arisen during flight that other aircraft need to be aware of.

-This is also a great use case for decentralized analytics and for detecting patterns to observe what went wrong, where and with which type of drone.
+This is also a great Applications for decentralized analytics and for detecting patterns to observe what went wrong, where and with which type of drone.
 This valuable data can be made for sale on the blockchain as a decentralized marketplace, where manufacturers and operators can buy and sell drone data using a common token.
 The data can then be used to improve functionality, economics, and safety, for future drone trips.